bclarke329/la-breweries-front/README.md

  This application uses React with Redux to manage application state in one place with a Rails backend API.

  ### Stretch Goals
-Incorporate logo images to each "show" page
+- Incorporate logo images to each "show" page
-Expand associations to also show the beers each brewery offers Allow users to leave reviews on beers
+- Expand associations to also show the beers each brewery offers
+- Allow users to leave reviews on beers
-Search bar that allows users to find breweries by parish or city
+- Search bar that allows users to find breweries by parish or city
+- incorporate user authentication, so users have a profile